Trauma Cynthia Maritato Trauma Cynthia Maritato

 Acute trauma typically involves a single overwhelming event, such as an accident, assault, medical emergency, or sudden loss.
 These experiences can disrupt the body’s sense of safety immediately and noticeably.
 Even when the event is clearly in the past, the body may continue to react as if the threat could return.

 Chronic trauma develops through repeated exposure to stress or danger over time.
-This might include ongoing emotional neglect, abuse, long-term illness, or living in consistently unstable or unpredictable environments.
+This might include ongoing emotional neglect, abuse, long-term or life-threatening illness, or living in consistently unstable or unpredictable environments.
 Rather than reacting to one moment, the body adapts by staying alert, guarded, or braced, often without a clear sense of when it is safe to relax.

 Developmental trauma occurs during childhood, when the body’s stress-response and attachment systems are still forming.
 Early experiences of inconsistency, emotional unavailability, or lack of safety can shape how the body learns to regulate emotions, tolerate stress, and experience closeness later in life.
 These patterns are often carried forward without conscious awareness.